 The relationship between market price and the firm's total revenue curve is a crucial one.
-Panel (a) of Figure 9.4 "Total Revenue, Marginal Revenue, and Average Revenue" shows total revenue curves for a radish grower at three possible market prices: \$0.20, \$0.40, and \$0.60 per pound.
-Each total revenue curve is a linear,
+Panel (a) of Figure 9.2 "Total Revenue, Marginal Revenue, and Average 3.
+A firm's output multiplied by Revenue" shows total revenue curves for a radish grower at three possible market the price at which it sells that output. prices: \$0.20, \$0.40, and \$0.60 per pound.
+Each total revenue curve is a linear, upward-sloping curve.
+At any price, the greater the quantity a perfectly competitive firm sells, the greater its total revenue.
+Notice that the greater the price, the steeper the total revenue curve is.